-Big screens or simple displays are a smart pick for any senior, as almost no one has eyes that grow sharper with age.
-But, from there, the needs can vary.
-Where health is a concern, some phones have one-touch emergency response features.
-Where dropping the phone may be in issue, durability or a wide availability of smartphone cases become important.
-No one phone comes with them all, however.
+Large and simple displays are a smart pick for any senior, as almost no one has eyes that grow sharper over time.
+However, the needs can vary from here.
+Where health is the primary interest, some of the best phones for seniors will feature one-touch emergency response features.
+Where dropping the phone may be an issue, durability or a variety of available phone cases is of critical importance.
+No phone comes with everything, though – at least, not yet.

 Whatever the situation may be, we have the top phone picks for seniors today, and we’ll make it clear what the advantages of each are.